 There were two crew, not counting flight attendant, plus a jumpseat for a third crewperson.
 Standard avionics included a Groza-40 (Thunderstorm-40) weather radar, navigation and landing kit, a radio altimeter, an identification friend or foe (IFF) transponder, and radios.
 The aircraft was climate conditioned and pressurized using systems driven by engine bleed air.
 There was a toilet and a cloakroom in the rear.

-Access to the aircraft was through a hydraulically-actuated "airstair" under the tail, leading to a rear access door; this scheme permitted the aircraft to operate out of airstrips without boarding facilities.
+Access to the aircraft was through a hydraulically-actuated "airstair" under the tail, leading to a rear access door; this scheme permitted the aircraft to operate out of airstrips without boarding facilities, and was another feature the Yak-40 shared with the 727.
 There was an inward-opening door on the forward left side of the fuselage for service access, and possibly for boarding at airports where a skyway was available.
 There was an emergency exit above each wing and a third emergency exit in front of the wing on the right side of the fuselage -- though the arrangement of emergency exits tended to vary over production, as did the number of windows on each side of the fuselage, either 8 or 9, with some prototypes having up to 11 windows on each side.